Blå ovalformad swimmingpool med vattenfall och stenomgivning

 1. Climate

-If you live in a region with mild to warm weather year-round, a pool heat pump may be sufficient to maintain pleasant water temperatures without the need for additional heat sources.
+If you live in a region with mild to warm weather year-round, a pool heat pump may be sufficient to maintain comfortable water temperatures without the need for additional heat sources.
 In colder climates, however, a more powerful heating system or a combination of heating methods may be necessary.

 2. Frequency of use